This page is a list of some of the past or completed projects by CLD.

 Transparency at the League of Arab States

-CLD is currently (2018-2019) engaged in a project that aims to facilitate understanding of and engagement with the League of Arab States (LAS) among key media and civil society stakeholders, as well as to set clear goals for the League of Arab States to improve the conditions for civil society engagement, and, over the longer term, to promote transparency and good governance within the LAS.
+CLD was engaged from 2018 to 2019 in a project aiming to facilitate understanding of and engagement with the League of Arab States (LAS) among key media and civil society stakeholders, as well as to set clear goals for the League of Arab States to improve the conditions for civil society engagement and, over the longer term, to promote transparency and good governance within the LAS.

-A draft paper on on the conditions for effective civil society engagement with the LAS, based both on better practices at other IGOs and the policies and practices currently in place at the LAS has been written and is currently under translation.
-A workshop centered around the recommendations of the paper is expected to take place in Egypt in the next few months
+A report on the conditions for effective civil society engagement with the LAS, based both on better practices at other IGOs and the policies and practices currently in place at the LAS was written with partner organisations Transparency Maroc (TM), Palestinian Center for Development and Media Freedoms (MADA) and Maharat Foundation (Lebanon).

 Right to Information in Lebanon